Assorion/FNF-Assorion-Mirror/.github/README.md

 #### **If you're confused:**
 Follow a YouTube guide, or the <a href="https://github.com/FunkinCrew/Funkin#build-instructions">base game instructions</a> on compiling.
 Do **NOT** use **`Visual Studio's Clang-Compiler`**, please use <a href="https://github.com/Assorion/FNF-Assorion-Engine/blob/main/.github/MinGW-Setup.md">**`MinGW-w64`**</a>.
 Remember to install the [library versions](#libraries) listed above.

-> [!WARNING]
-> Assorion has been tested with the latest versions of Lime & Flixel.
-These recent versions cause issues with compiling, cameras, etc. I advise that you downgrade Flixel & Lime to the versions listed above to make sure Assorion works as intended.
->
->
-> Every version of the libraries listed before are the versions that Assorion has been tested / built with, so using those versions will gurantee that Assorion will compile and behave correctly.
-Fixes for these issues will hopefully be implemented soon.

 ## 💻 | Minimum Requirements